SSR and Isomorphic Rendering

 Traditional Server-Side Template Engine Rendering

-Among the many Web solutions, server-side template engines remain the most mainstream way to render pages.
-Back-end languages like Go and PHP rely on built-in or third-party template engines—such as Go’s html/template or PHP’s Smarty/Twig/Blade—to inject dynamic data into HTML templates, generating a complete HTML page in one pass and returning it to the client.
+In many web products, server-side template engines remain the most mainstream method for page rendering.
+Backend languages such as Go and PHP use built-in or third-party template engines (e.g., Go’s html/template, PHP’s Smarty/Twig/Blade, etc.) to inject dynamic data into HTML templates, generating a complete HTML page in one go and returning it to the client.

-- Lower technical stack requirements for the team, allowing backend developers to complete development independently
+- Lower technical stack requirements for the team; backend developers can complete development independently

-- High coupling between front-end and back-end, hindering division of labor and collaboration
+- High front-end and back-end coupling, which is not conducive to division of labor and collaboration

 CSR (Client-Side Rendering)

-In CSR mode, the page content is entirely rendered by browser-side JavaScript.
-The single-page application of ofa.js is a typical CSR implementation.
+In CSR mode, page content is completely rendered by client-side JavaScript. ofa.js's single-page application is a typical CSR implementation.
 This approach provides a smooth user experience, allowing all interactions to be completed without page navigation.
-Single-page applications (SPA) developed with React or Vue using their corresponding routing libraries (such as React Router or Vue Router) are all typical CSR implementations.
+Single-page applications (SPA) developed using React or Vue with their corresponding routing libraries (such as React Router or Vue Router) are all typical CSR implementations.

-Disadvantages:- Not conducive to SEO; search engines struggle to index the content
+Disadvantages:- detrimental to SEO, search engines have difficulty indexing the content

 SSR (Server-Side Rendering)

-While preserving the fluid CSR experience, the page is now rendered in real time by the server: upon a user request, the server instantly generates the full HTML and returns it, achieving true server-side rendering.
+While preserving the fluid CSR experience, the page is instead rendered in real time by the server: when a user initiates a request, the server instantly generates the complete HTML and returns it, achieving true server-side rendering.

 - Supports dynamic content

-- Typically requires a Node.js environment as a runtime or at least a Node.js middleware layer
+- Typically requires Node.js environment as runtime, or at least a Node.js middleware layer

-- Still requires subsequent client-side activation to achieve full interactivity
+- Still requires subsequent client activation for full interaction

 SSG (Static Site Generation)

-During the build phase, all pages are pre-rendered as static HTML files, which can be served directly to users by the server after deployment.
+During the build phase, pre-render all pages into static HTML files, which can be directly served to users by the server after deployment.

 - Low server load, stable performance